Online Trauma Counselling: Who I Work With and How We Can Work Together

 Adults with childhood trauma

-Read more: Healing for adults with childhood trauma
+Read more: Healing childhood trauma as an adult.

-Not all relational trauma becomes complex — but it can, depending on severity, duration, and the meaning made of what happened.
+Not all relational trauma becomes complex, especially if it happened in adulthood and you already had a wide enough window of tolerance.
+Other factors that influence complex trauma are severity, duration, and the meaning made of what happened.
 Whether your experience sits closer to a contained relational wound or has layered into something more complex, the approach adapts to what you are actually carrying.
+Learn more: Goals for trauma recovery.

-I work from a framework I developed — the Integrative Trauma Recovery Model™.
-My approach to online complex trauma counselling combines EMDR, IFS-informed parts work, somatic approaches, and anti-oppressive practices.
+Online sessions are how I work with most of my clients as they move through their recovery.
+The Integrative Trauma Recovery Model™, my approach to trauma counselling, integrates EMDR, parts work, somatic approaches, and anti-oppressive practices.
 Its flexibility allows me to adapt to each client’s experience of trauma — which is often layered and rarely fits as neatly into boxes as psychology suggests.

-Judith Herman’s phased model of trauma recovery guides the work — safety and stabilization, processing and mourning, reconnection — applied flexibly and adapted to what has happened to you specifically.
-You don’t need to tell your most traumatic story first.
-We start with what your nervous system is carrying now.
+I follow Judith Herman’s phased model — safety and stabilization, processing and mourning, reconnection — applied flexibly to what actually happened to you.
+You don’t need to tell your most traumatic story first – often never.
+We start with what is difficult right now – overwhelming emotions, nervous system dysregulation.
+Read more: Healing trauma.

 The therapeutic relationship is the most important healing mechanism in trauma recovery — and relationship travels.
 I can observe changes in posture, breathing, facial expressions, and nervous system state through video.
-I can guide EMDR, parts work, and somatic approaches remotely.
-Many clients find that being in their own space — familiar, comfortable, sometimes with a pet nearby — actually supports the online trauma recovery work.
+I can guide clients through my approach remotely.
+Many clients find that being in their own space — familiar, comfortable, sometimes with a pet nearby — actually supports trauma recovery.
 The nervous system is already in an environment it knows.

 I do not offer text or chat-based therapy for trauma work.
 The non-verbal cues that trauma counselling depends on are not visible in text.
-I use a secure video platform that complies with privacy regulations in Canada, the United States, and Europe.
+I use a secure video platform, Jane.app, that complies with privacy regulations in Canada, the United States, and Europe.

 How to begin